-Traffic authorities in the area compiled data about car accidents that occurred between 1996 and 2017.
-In that 21-year period, Clearwater city data shows that more fatal car accidents happened during the daytime than any other time of day.
-47% of Clearwater accidents happen during daylight hours.
+Traffic authorities in the area compiled data about car accidents that occurred between 1998 and 2021.
+In that 23-year period, Clearwater city data shows that more fatal car accidents happened during the daytime than any other time of day.
+Around 47% of Clearwater accidents happen during daylight hours.

 The remaining crashes happened: